sebader/ahm-statuspage/README.md

 4. **Configuration**
    - Update `app/src/config/app-config.json` with your branding
-   - Create `api/local.settings.json` with your AHM configuration
+   - Create `api/local.settings.json` with your AHM configuration for running the Function app locally
    - Configure entity IDs in the backend settings

 ## Deployment